saleor/saleor-app-hono-cf-pages-template/README.md

 A lightweight Saleor app template leveraging Hono's ultrafast routing capabilities (under 14kB) and Cloudflare Pages for deployment.

-## Demo

-Experience the live demo at: https://saleor-app-hono-pages-template.pages.dev/

 ## Overview

 This template provides a foundation for building Saleor apps using the Hono framework, featuring: